xydv/solfit/readme.md

 ## 🛠 Tech Stack

 ### Mobile App (React Native)
+Mobile app (Android) can be downloaded from the [releases section](https://github.com/dedomil/solfit/releases)!
 - Built using React Native for cross-platform support
 - Sign In With Solana
 - Health Connect Integration for retrieving step data